jaykru-tt/tt-container/README.md

 sudoer. dock.rb will map most things in your home folder into the container.
 Please look carefully at dock.rb to make sure this fits your requirements.

-# This is an opinionated container setup derived from the tt-metalium Ubuntu 22.04
+# Overview
-container image.
+This is an opinionated container setup derived from the tt-metalium Ubuntu 22.04 container image.
 It come with nix pre-installed, as well as a handful of packages installed from nix: